SFML/SFML-Website/pages/tutorials/3.0/getting-started/linux.md

 If you want to have SFML directly integrated into your executable, you must link to the static version.
 Static SFML libraries have the "-s" suffix, for example: "sfml-xxxx-s".
 You will also need to link the dependancies of each sfml module.

+!!! note

+     This is a very beginner-hostile workflow and not the recommended way to start learning SFML.

 | Module          | Dependencies |
 |-----------------|--------------|
 | sfml-graphics-s |<ol><li>sfml-window-s<li>freetype<li>sfml-system-s</li></ol>|